richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 toc:    true
 ---

-In December 2023, NIST published its first public draft of [Guidelines for Evaluating Differential Privacy Guarantees](https://csrc.nist.gov/pubs/sp/800/226/ipd){:target="_blank"}, this is a huge milestone of the digital privacy domain.
+In December 2023, NIST published its first public draft of NIST SP 800-226 [Guidelines for Evaluating Differential Privacy Guarantees](https://csrc.nist.gov/pubs/sp/800/226/ipd){:target="_blank"}, this is a huge milestone of the digital privacy domain.

 In this blog post, I'm going to tell you why and what you need to know from the guideline.